Feyerabend/vm/jvm1/README.md

 ![Sample class read](../assets/images/jvm.png)

-Next we have a even deepr look into some details, esp.
-'Code'.
+Next we have a even deeper look into some details, especially 'Code' (but also neglect others for obvious reasons).